 As the Louisiana Representative for SCAUG, John's goal is to strengthen the bridge between private and public sector GIS in Louisiana and work to get more students involved with SCAUG as the next generation of GIS professionals.
 John is a 2014 graduate of the Geography & Anthropology program at Louisiana State University (LSU) and loves geography.
-His academic background is in human & cultural geography but John always kept a foot in the professional GIS world from interning with engineering companies to working through college as a GIS intern.
-John currently works at the Center for Analytics & Research in Transportation Safety at LSU in Baton Rouge.
+His academic background is in human & cultural geography but John always kept a foot in the professional GIS world from working through college as a GIS intern to providing GIS support in the disaster consulting industry.
+John is the GIS Manager for Tidal Basin Group.

 Esri Representative: Esri@scaug.org